rolandsaav/HackHarvard2023/README.md

 ## What Is What:question: <a name = "tech"><a>
 ### Frontend:incoming_envelope: <a name = "Front"><a>
+The frontend is comprised of mainly React-Native and Expo.
+After using Figma to create a prototype for how we want the app to look, we used React-Native to create the mobile application.
+From there, we used Expo to test our frontend and implement a user-friendly app.

 ### Backend:mailbox_with_mail: <a name = "Back"><a>
+The backend is built entirely with Node.js and handles all http requests and routing with Express.js.
+All of the data provided by our users are managed using Google Firebase.
+It serves as both a database and authentication system, providing a secure and reliable environment to store user data.

 ## Challenges:anger: <a name = "challenge"><a>
 Throughout our journey in the hackathon, our primary challenge was our lack of experience with app development.
 For most of our team, this was the first time working with react, expo, and firebase.
 Having never touched Javascript, we were presented with a steep learning curve to overcome.

 Our most significant challenges included storing data on Firebase and quality-of-life features on apps.
 While most of us had no experience with databases, we understood conceptually how a database worked but came to realize implementing it was a different story.
-Combined with the lack of sleep and time, we were able to pull through and deliver.
+Despite the combination of the lack of sleep and time, we were able to pull through and deliver.

+## Target Audience:dart: <a name = "Target"><a>
+This app is meant for anyone who wants to engage and build a community with others.